uo-ec607/lectures/07-web-apis/07-web-apis.md

 ## 6 38    NA    Australia          AUS          NA
 ```

-It looks like like we can just bind the `$entires$team` data frame directly to the other elements of the parent `$team` "data frame" (actually: "list").
-Let's do that and then clean things up a bit.
+Okay, clearer picture is starting to emerge.
+It looks like we can just bind the columns of the `rugby$entries$team` data frame directly to the other elements of the parent `$team` "data frame" (actually: "list").
+Let's do that using `dplyr::bind_cols()` and then clean things up a bit.
 I'm going to call the resulting data frame `rankings`.

 ```r